 - The Abode can use your smartphone’s GPS locations and switch to either home or away mode.
 It can arm or disarm your alarm system depending on your location.

-Abode works with Nest and can connect to the Nest Camera if you already have it.
+Abode smart home security system works with Nest and can connect to the Nest Camera if you already have it.
 This will allow you to see your Nest Camera from the Abode app and you will be able to use the Nest Camera to check into your house.

 It also works with Nest Protect, which is useful because Abode does not offer its own smoke detector.
 Lastly, it works with Nest Learning Thermostat, allowing you to set your Nest to home or away mode.